Potterton Boiler Troubleshooting [6 Common Problems and Fixes]

 #4 – Return Pipe Is Cold

-A cold return pipe isn’t just a problem with Potterton boilers; but all boilers.
+A cold return pipe is a problem that’s not limited to Potterton boilers.

 When a boiler ignites, it will take a while for the return pipe to heat up.
 Hot water comes out of the flow (so this pipe warms up within minutes).